Joliet Area African American Historic Context Study

 The City of Joliet, through its Historic Preservation Commission, is launching a historic context study that documents the history and culture of the Joliet area Black community.
 While similar context studies have been undertaken in other parts of the United States, this will be the second African American historic context study completed in Illinois.

-Working with the city, Preservation Futures will document Joliet area Black history in an accurate narrative; acknowledge racial injustice using history; recognize historic properties important to the Black community; challenge misinformation about the Black experience; record Black voices for future generations, and place historic Route 66 history in context with the Black Community.
+Working with the city, Preservation Futures is documenting Joliet area Black history in an accurate narrative that acknowledges racial injustice using history; recognizes historic properties important to the Black community; challenges misinformation about the Black experience; records Black voices for future generations, and places historic Route 66 history in context with the Black Community.

-The context study will include traditional historical research as well as input from the Joliet area African American community.
-The final context study report will contain a comprehensive history of the Joliet area’s African American community from the first residents through the late 20th century.
-It will also contain defined historical themes connected with the African American experience in Joliet.
-Associated places connected to this history will also be compiled in the report, including properties no longer extant.
+The context study will include traditional historical research as well as input from the Joliet area community.
+The final context study report will contain a comprehensive history of the area’s Black community from the first residents through the late 20th century and compile associated places connected to this history, including properties no longer extant.

 Image: